GuoliangLi-HZAU/BatMeth2/README.md

 - Rscript scripts/install.rpackages.r (Optional, used in visulization)

-If your zlib version bigger than 1.2.5, and you do not need process file of gzip format, you can install the tools:
+If your do not need process file of gzip format, you can install the tools:
 - ./configure
 - make nogzip
 - make copy-nogzip